Inventory difference account and additional costs

 Created entries:

-This applies when the transport cost is sent as a separate invoice.
-For example, products enter the warehouse at a cost of 100€ and the transport costs 20€.
+This applies when the transport cost is issued as a separate invoice.
+For example, goods are received into the warehouse at a cost of 100€ and the transport costs 20€.
 The transport cost has to be sent as a separate invoice because if the transport is on the same invoice, then the invoice NET value would be 120€ and the inventory value is equal to the NET value.
-Therefore, this is the first situation (described above, point 1).
+Therefore, this is the first situation (described above, point 2).

 When the goods are accounted for in the warehouse, all products must be added on the purchase invoice-waybill to make the TOTAL value correct.
-If the transport invoice is sent at the end of the month, then you need to open the purchase invoice again and add the transport cost in the “Additional costs” field.
+If the transport invoice is sent at the end of the month, you need to reopen the purchase invoice and add the transport cost in the “Additional costs” field.

 The same situation can occur when a purchase credit is made and the refund goes out with the FIFO method.